feuvpi/projecteuler/README.md

 # projecteuler
 I'm sharing some of my solutions to the project euler problems.
-Feel free to point ways to make it work faster :)
+Feel free to show ways to make it work faster :)